NeoGeographyToolkit/StereoPipeline/docs/examples/sfs_ctx.rst

    :alt: ctx_sfs_zoom_in
    :align: left

-   A small area is shown, with images from left to right depicting: (a) a terrain model produced with CTX images and stereo, (b) the same terrain refined with SfS and CTX images, (c) corresponding terrain produced with stereo with HiRISE images.
+   From left to right: (a) a terrain model produced with CTX images and stereo, (b) the same terrain refined with SfS and CTX images, (c) corresponding terrain produced with stereo with HiRISE images.
 SfS adds notably more detail to the CTX DEM.

 .. figure:: ../images/ctx_sfs_dem_err.png
    :name: ctx_sfs_dem_err
    :alt: ctx_sfs_dem_err
    :align: left

    A larger area (about 1100 x 1100 pixels, at 6 m/pixel).
-The site is the Jezero Crater.
+The site is inside the Jezero Crater.
 The top row shows, as before, the CTX stereo terrain, CTX SfS-refined terrain, and a HiRISE terrain for comparison.
-The bottom row has the difference between the CTX stereo terrain and the HiRISE terrain (left), and the difference between the SfS-refined terrain and the HiRISE terrain (right).
+The bottom row has the differences to the HiRISE stereo DEM of the the CTX stereo DEM (left) and SfS-refined DEM (right).
 The SfS-refined terrain shows somewhat improved agreement with the HiRISE terrain.
 The range of colors is from -10 to 10 meters.
 There seems to be some local vertical bias between the CTX and HiRISE terrains that is unrelated to SfS refinement.

 .. figure:: ../images/ctx_ortho.png
    :name: ctx_ortho